chugah/react-img-crop/README.md

 4. The rectangle disappears when mouse is released
 5. The app generates and displays the crop image beneath original image

-The application developed using create react app.
+The application was developed using create react app.

 To run the application, perform the following steps: